LakshitSinghBishtTM/xLaDe/README.md

 **Experiments** are the primary artifact.
 Each is a self-contained directory with a declared hypothesis, enforcement mechanism, lifecycle state, and exit criteria.
 They run via `xlade run`.
-Results are written to `.xlade/metrics.json` on every execution — success, failure, or skip.
+Results are written to `.xlade/metrics.json` on every execution - success, failure, or skip.

 **Modes** control which experiments are enabled and how strictly policies are enforced.
 Three modes: `experimental`, `stable`, `onboarding`.

-**Doctor** diagnoses your environment and tells you exactly what to run to fix each issue — not just what is missing.
+**Doctor** diagnoses your environment and tells you exactly what to run to fix each issue, not just what is missing.

 **Metrics** give you a structured audit trail of every experiment run, readable in the terminal or processable as JSON.